spoglab-stanford/spog-automated-vocal-analyses-cp/README.md

 - Scaled model
     - centers and scaled outcome variable to interpret results relative to each other

+Models were created for ALL speech-language assessments that were available at that specific timepoint.

+### 2.1 cp_models_tp1_tp1_concurrent.ipynb
+- At Timepoint 1 on Timepoint 1, models were created for the following speech/language assessments:
+    - GFTA
+    - EVT

+### 2.2 cp_models_tp1_tp2_longitudinal.ipynb
+- At Timepoint 1 on Timepoint 2, models were created for the following speech/language assessments:
+    - PPVT-4
+    - CTOPP-2
+    - Real Word Repetition Accuracy
+    - Nonword Repetition Accuracy

+### 2.3 cp_models_tp2_tp3_longitudinal.ipynb
+- At Timepoint 2 on Timepoint 3, models were created for the following speech/language assessments:
+    - GFTA
+    - EVT
+    - CTOPP
+    - SAILS

+## 3. Data Visualizations
+The tpX_tpY_visualizations.ipynb files contain weighted scatterplot graphs with a model fit line for the weighted and scaled models for canonical proportion at TPX on speech language assessment at TPY.

+These files (3.1, 3.2, and 3.3) take in the output files from 2.1, 2.2, and 2.3 respectively to create these plots (see paper for figures).

 ## Procedure

 To apply this dataflow: